-RPISEC is the resident computer security club at Rensselaer Polytechnic Institute.
-We are a student-run organization which was founded to provide resources for students interested in exploring the world of computer security.
+RPISEC is a computer security organization comprised primarily of students and alumni from Rensselaer Polytechnic Institute.
+We were founded to provide resources for those interested in exploring the world of computer security.

 At our core, we are a group of self-taught security enthusiasts who enjoy sharing our knowledge with those interested in learning.
 We believe in the freedom of information, and do our best to prepare resources, organize meetings, and host educational events on our own time.
 Our current officers are as follows:

 On a weekly basis, the club hosts interactive educational presentations covering a wide variety of technical subjects related to the field of computer security.
 These presentations are open to anyone and include topics such as binary exploitation, assembly level reverse engineering, malware analysis, web security, cryptography, network security, digital forensics, and physical security (such as lockpicking).

 These meetings are typically held in CII 4050 on Fridays from 6:00pm to 8:00pm.
 Any changes to this schedule will be announced on our mailing list.

 Meeting notes for our weekly meetings can be found on The Ark, an RPISEC hosted server accessible only from the RPI campus network.

 During the Fall semester, we host INTROSEC meetings in addition to our regular Friday meetings.
 While our regular Friday meetings often cover advanced topics, INTROSEC meetings are designed for the absolute beginner to the field of computer security.